 The Smithsonian’s National Museum of American History convened a one-day symposium on “Religion in Early America.”
 Led by Stephen Prothero, Professor of Religion at Boston University, the symposium explored three major themes that characterize the role of religion in the formation and early development of the United States.
-The first theme is the principle of religious freedom that was incorporated into the first amendment to the U.S.

 The Smithsonian Jazz Masterworks Orchestra and guest conductor John Clayton pays tribute to John Levy, the great bassist, and renowned personal manager for many jazz greats.